 The Element ID and Length fields are defined in 8.4.2.1 (General).

-The DMG Wakeup Schedule element is used to communicate the wakeup schedule (WS) of a non-AP and non-PCP STA with the AP or PCP, and also to announce that a PCP is entering the PCP Power Save (PPS) mode.
+The DMG Wakeup Schedule element is used to communicate the wakeup schedule (WS) of DMG STAs.

-When the element is used to communicate the wakeup schedule of a non-AP and non-PCP STA,

-The BI Start Time field indicates the lower order 4 octets of the TSF timer at the start of the next Awake BI.
+The BI Start Time field indicates the lower order 4 octets of the TSF timer at the start of the first Awake BI in the WS defined by the DMG Wakeup Schedule element.
+A transmitted BI Start Time field points to a TBTT not more than 231 microseconds minus aDMGDWSValidPeriod before, and not more than (231 – 1) microseconds after the TBTT of the beacon interval during which the BI Start Time field is transmitted.

+NOTE—The delay between the moment a STA receives a DMG Wakeup Schedule element over the air and the moment the STA interprets the value of the BI Start Time field in the element can be large, to the extent that the beacon interval during which the BI Start Time filed is interpreted is different from the the beacon interval during which the DMG Wakeup Schedule element is received.
+Excluding an interval from the range of BI Start Time values at transmission enables the receiving STA to be able to correctly interpret any received value for the BI Start Time field of the DMG Wakeup Schedule element belonging to a STA in PS mode without having to remember the beacon interval during which the DMG Wakeup Schedule element was received, as long as the beginning of the beacon interval at the time of interpretation has not advanced more than aDMGDWSValidPeriod relative to the beginning of the beacon interval at the time of reception.

-The Sleep Cycle field indicates the sleep cycle duration in beacon intervals, i.e., the sum of awake BIs and doze BIs that make up the sleep cycle.
-The Sleep Cycle field value can only be a power of two.
-Other values are reserved.
+The Sleep Cycle field indicates the sleep cycle duration in beacon intervals, i.e., the sum of Awake BIs and Doze BIs that make up the sleep cycle.

-The Number of Awake/Doze BIs field indicates the number of awake BIs at the beginning of each sleep cycle.
+The Number of Awake BIs field indicates the number of Awake BIs at the beginning of each sleep cycle.
+A value of 0 for this field indicates that all BIs in the WS are Doze BIs.

-When the element used by a PCP to announce entering the PCP Power Save (PPS) mode,

-The BI Start Time field indicates the lower order 4 octets of the TSF timer at the start of the next PCP Doze BI.

-The Sleep Cycle field is reserved.

-The Number of Awake/Doze BIs field indicates the number of successive PCP Doze BIs.

 [Modify the field name in Figure 8-510—DMG Wakeup Schedule element.]

-Number of Awake/Doze BIs
+Number of Awake BIs

 [Add new line to the Table 10-24—DMG MAC sublayer attribute values.]